-NBA Rumors: Former MVP Derrick Rose Drawing Intrigue From The Washington Wizards, Says ESPN
+NBA Rumors: Former MVP Derrick Rose Drawing Intrigue From The Washington Wizards, Says ‘ESPN’

 John Wall is the regular starting point guard for the Washington Wizards, but he will miss a considerable amount of time (courtesy of Bleacher Report) as he recovers from a knee procedure.
 The Wizards are making up for the loss of Wall with Tomas Satoransky and Tim Frazier to handle the point guard duties.

 The Wizards would provide Derrick Rose a perfect landing spot.
-Rose can showcase himself for NBA teams which will be interested in him during the summer.
+Rose can showcase himself for NBA teams that will be interested in him during the summer.

 How soon Derrick Rose signs with a team is undetermined.
 It could be quick as his opportunities will dwindle if he waits too long.
 Look for Derrick Rose to land with the Minnesota Timberwolves or Washington Wizards quickly.